tldr-pages/tldr/pages/linux/numactl.md

 > Control NUMA policy for processes or shared memory.
 > More information: <https://man7.org/linux/man-pages/man8/numactl.8.html>.

-- Run command on node 0 with memory allocated on node 0 and 1:
+- Run a command on node 0 with memory allocated on node 0 and 1:

 `numactl --cpunodebind={{0}} --membind={{0,1}} -- {{command}} {{command_arguments}}`